|Total Market Size

-Data from Fitch Solution Industry Report South African IT Forecast 17 May 2021
+Data from Fitch Solution Industry Report South African IT Q3 2022

 Data Sources: Above figures are unofficial estimates obtained from industry sources.

 South African IT sector.
 South Africa has one of the largest information and communications technology (ICT) markets in Africa.
-It shows technological leadership in the mobile software field, security software as well as electronic banking services.
+It has established itself as a technological and innovation hub on the continent.
+South Africa’s IT sector includes software development, hardware manufacturing, telecommunications, cybersecurity, digital services, Fintech, and digital payment.
 As an increasingly important contributor to South Africa’s GDP, the country’s ICT and electronics sector is both sophisticated and developing.
-Several international corporates operate subsidiaries from South Africa, including IBM, Unisys, Microsoft, Intel, Systems Application Protocol (SAP), Dell, Novell, and Compaq.
+Several international corporations operate subsidiaries from South Africa, including IBM, Google, Microsoft, Intel, Systems Application Protocol (SAP), Dell, Amazon Web Services, Novell, Meta, and HP.
 It is seen as a regional hub and a supply base for neighboring countries.
+South Africa is home to vibrant start-up communities in both Cape Town and Johannesburg.

 South Africa’s ICT products and services industry is penetrating the fast-growing African market.
 South African companies and locally based subsidiaries of international companies have supplied most of the new fixed and wireless telecoms networks established across the continent in recent years.